scrapjs/require-stub/README.md

 </script>
 ```

-If you find something isn’t working, report a [bug](https://github.com/dfcreative/require-stub/issues).
+If you find something doesn’t work, report a [bug](https://github.com/dfcreative/require-stub/issues).

 ###### How does it work?

 Via synchronous XMLHttpRequest.
-To resolve module paths is used `package.json`, if present, and if not - path is guessed.
+To resolve module paths used `package.json` closest to the running page.
 To stub native packages used [browser-builtins](https://github.com/alexgorbatchev/node-browser-builtins).
 Required scripts are evaled, so to provide module scopes.

 # Precautions

 * Don’t require stuff runtime: it is bad for performance and it produces extra logs.
-* If something causes recursion — clear session storage.
+* If something causes recursion (very rare case) — clear session storage.
-* Don’t use in production: dynamic evals proved to be ~3x slower than browserified code.
+* Don’t use in production: dynamic evals proved to be ~3x and more slower than browserified code.
 But it is good for perf testing.
+* For automated tests use [mochify](https://github.com/mantoni/mochify.js).

 Best wishes,